frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/fees.md

 ## 2. How to Create Fees

-1. Go to Fees list and click on new.
+1. Go to the Fees list and click on new.
 1. The **Institution** will be selected by default, which is editable, if required.
 1. Select and add the **Student** for whom the Fees record is being made.
 The name of the student will be fetched simultaneously.
 1. Add the **Due Date** of the payment of the Fees.